Just what are the purposes of a budget?

 Being stressed about money can lead to multiple health issues, including poor sleeping habits, depression, and weight gain.
 Chronic stress can be even more serious, resulting in heart disease and even cancer.

 There is no question that quality health speaks directly to your quality of life.
 It’s critical to your physical and mental well-being to minimize financial stress when possible.

-The purpose of a budget is mainly based on making your financial future more predictable.
+The purposes of a budget is centered around making your financial future more predictable.
 And, when you know what the rest of the month looks like in terms of money matters, your mind can focus on more productive thoughts.

 - make sure your budget is based on realistic circumstances and expectations